EmilPopovic/Projekt-Gaj/README.md

 # Shteff - a Discord Music Bot

 Shteff is a Discord bot that allows users to play music in a voice channel and manage playlist straight from Discord using various commands.
-The bot use the Discord.py library to interact with the Discord API, the yt-dlp library to stream audio from YouTube and the lyricsgenius library to get the lyrics of songs.
+The bot uses the Spotify API to gather information about songs as well as the Discord.py library to interact with the Discord API, the yt-dlp library to stream audio from YouTube and the lyricsgenius library to get the lyrics of songs.
 The database is handled by MySQL.

 ## Getting Started